dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/cli.md

 ```

 ## Loading Extensions
 The CLI does not use the SQLite shell's `.load` command.
-Instead, directly execute DuckDB's SQL `install` and `load` commands as you would other SQL statements.
+Instead, directly execute DataMiner's SQL `install` and `load` commands as you would other SQL statements.
 See the [Extension docs](../extensions/overview) for details.

 ```command
 D install 'fts';